Are you feeling overwhelmed with Photoshop? Do you have a hard time remembering how to create and apply certain techniques?

 In my opinion, Raya Pro has one of the best web sharpening tools of all third-party plug-ins.
 In fact, the web sharpen tool is one of the main reasons that I prefer Raya Pro to other similar panels.

 I ‘ve used Raya Pro since the first version was released years ago and it’s been a part of my processing workflow ever since.
 Personally, I don’t use all the actions (I doubt you will either), as I like to do certain things manually and have saved a bunch of my own actions too.

 However, I do use some of the Raya Pro adjustments/actions in almost every image.
 These include, but are not limited too, tools for exposure blending, Luminosity Masks, D&B Layers and Web Sharpening.

 In addition to the tools mentioned above, I encourage you to experiment with the other

 Raya Pro is a good choice whether you’re completely new to Photoshop and are looking for an easy way to create advanced techniques or you’re just looking for tools to speed up your workflow.
 I’ve never had any troubles with it even after updating Photoshop; any bugs have been addressed immediately.

 Raya Pro is available for a reasonable price of $44.99 and can be purchased through Shutterevolve.
 This is amongst the better investments I’ve made and, in my eyes, it’s an absolutely essential tool for photographers.

 To master Raya Pro and Photoshop in general, I also recommend the Entire Jimmy McIntyre Collection ($149.99), which includes Raya Pro and in-depth tutorials on exposure blending, photography processing and field courses and more.

-Full Disclosure: CaptureLandscapes is an affiliate with Raya Pro.
-Still, all opinions are based on my experience using it over the past years.
+Disclosure: CaptureLandscapes is an affiliate with Raya Pro.
+All opinions are based on my experience using it as my main Luminosity Mask plugin for Photoshop in the past six years.